jmpstart/toy-samples/README.md

 # Toy Samples

-Let us experience a rapid setup process for play ground `toy-samples` with minimal user interaction using `vamos` (a `playground manager`).
+Let us experience a rapid setup process for playground `toy-samples` with minimal user interaction using `vamos` (a `playground manager`).

 --------------------------------------------------------------------------------